Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far infrared-radio correlation: Energy equipartition and the small-scale dynamo

 \section{Energy equipartition and the small-scale dynamo}

 First, we are studying the growth and saturation of CR and magnetic energy densities in comparison to the thermal and kinetic energy density across different halo masses.
-We will specifically work out the saturation level of the magnetic field strength with halo mass and study the kinematic and saturated regimes of the small-scale magnetic dynamo.
+We will specifically work out the saturation level of the magnetic field strength with halo mass.
+We carefully explore the characteristics of the amplification mechanisms for galactic magnetic fields and identify adiabatic compression in the initial stage, followed by a superposition of small-scale dynamo processes to be responsible for magnetic field growth.
+This is supported by a discussion of the numerical Reynolds number in our moving mesh simulations.
+Power spectrum analyses and magnetic curvature statistics provide further insights into the kinematic and saturated regimes of the small-scale magnetic dynamo.